Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Geebung has 39 active public transport stops, including train and bus services.
-These stops are served by 34 different routes, offering a total of 2,297 weekly passenger trips.
-Residents enjoy excellent transport accessibility, with an average distance of 163 meters to the nearest stop.
+Geebung has 39 active public transport stops, offering a mix of train and bus services.
+These stops are served by 34 different routes, collectively handling 2,297 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 163 meters from the nearest stop.

-On average, there are 328 trips per day across all routes, equating to approximately 58 weekly trips per stop.
+Service frequency averages 328 trips per day across all routes, equating to approximately 58 weekly trips per individual stop.

 Frequently Asked Questions - Transport